Opioid Addiction: Treatment and Rehab

 How to Pay for Opioid Rehab Treatment

-Treatment can vary in price by the specific opioid drug rehab, such as the type of program, the services offered, any available amenities, and more.
+Treatment can vary in price.
+Factors influencing cost include the type of program, the services offered, any available amenities, and more.
 Understanding how to pay for opioid rehab treatment might feel overwhelming, but there are many ways to make treatment affordable.
-Some of the ways you might consider paying for treatment can include:22, 23, 24
+Some of the ways you might consider paying for treatment can include:22,23,24

 - Applying for Medicaid, which is a free/low-cost insurance plan that you may be eligible for depending on your income.

-- Using Medicare if you’re eligible for it – this is a federal health insurance plan typically for people 65 and older.
+- Using Medicare if you’re eligible for it—this is a federal health insurance plan typically for people aged 65 and older.

 - Taking out loans.

 - Asking family or friends to help out.

 - Attending a free or low-cost opioid treatment facility that receives public funding.